WELCOME

 WOL844(26) Caring Without Crashing: Using ACT Principles to Build Resilience

 Description: The emotional toll of helping others — especially in high-stress environments — can lead to burnout and compassion fatigue, leaving even the most committed professionals feeling depleted and overwhelmed.
 This one-hour presentation introduces acceptance and commitment therapy (ACT) as a practical, evidence-based approach to managing the internal and external demands of caregiving work.
 Participants will explore how ACT principles can help increase psychological flexibility, foster values-based action, and promote sustainable self-care in the face of chronic stress.
 Through reflection exercises, brief mindfulness practices and real-world examples, this session offers a compassionate and empowering framework to help professionals reconnect with their purpose, unhook from unhelpful thoughts and care for others — without crashing themselves.
-CE Credits: APA-1; CPRP-1; LSW/LCSW/LPC/LMFT-1; NBCC-1; PA Act48-1; PCB-1; IACET-.1 Learning Objectives: Upon completion, participants will be able to: • Describe the key dimensions and warning signs of burnout and compassion fatigue. • Identify the six core processes of acceptance and commitment therapy (ACT). • Apply ACT-informed strategies to mitigate stress and enhance emotional resilience.
+CE Credits: CPRP-1; LSW/LCSW/LPC/LMFT-1; NBCC-1; PA Act48-1; IACET-.1 Learning Objectives: Upon completion, participants will be able to: • Describe the key dimensions and warning signs of burnout and compassion fatigue. • Identify the six core processes of acceptance and commitment therapy (ACT). • Apply ACT-informed strategies to mitigate stress and enhance emotional resilience.

 AMOUNT